 It is a great privilege and honor to be the founding Chairman of the Department of Cardiothoracic Surgery.
 This Department was functioning as The Heart, Lung and Esophageal Surgery Institute from 2005-2010; in addition, we have been a Division of the Department of Surgery for decades.
 In July 2010, we became an academic department in the University of Pittsburgh School of Medicine.

-With more than 38 cardiothoracic staff surgeons, 8 CT residents, 10 CT integrated residents, 10 fellows, a strong research group and more than 170 staff members, our Department is already larger than about half of the Departments within UPMC and the University of Pittsburgh.
+With more than 38 cardiothoracic staff surgeons; 8 independent fellows; 13 clincal integrated residents; 4 integrated residents completing research time; 3 advanced fellows in heart failure, lung transplantation, and minimally invasive thoracic surgery, a strong research group and more than 170 staff members, our Department is already larger than about half of the Departments within UPMC and the University of Pittsburgh.
 Our Department is broadly divided into four divisions: the Division of Adult Cardiac Surgery; the Division of Lung Transplant and Lung Failure; the Division of Pediatric Cardiac Surgery; and the Division of Thoracic and Foregut Surgery.

 The Department of Cardiothoracic Surgery is dedicated to using advanced diagnostic and surgical techniques to care for patients with diseases and disorders of the heart, lung and esophagus.
 Our experts are leading the way in treating diseases like congestive heart failure, congenital heart disorders, heartburn and related problems, esophageal cancer and lung diseases.
 Our affiliations with the University of Pittsburgh School of Medicine and UPMC Cancer Centers bring together all of the necessary components of a successful research and patient care program: physicians, surgeons, scientists, and patients who agree to participate in clinical trials.